 Exmouth is the northern gateway to the Reef and is the perfect location from which to explore the impressive landscape of the Cape Range National Park and the underwater wonders of the Ningaloo Marine Park.

-Dive and snorkel with over 500 types of tropical fish and 6 types species of sea turtle living in ancient coral gardens, relax on pristine secluded beaches and experience the incredible thrill of swimming with the world’s largest fish, the whale shark, out of Coral Bay and Exmouth.
+Diving is popular at Ningaloo, as is snorkelling, with over 500 types of tropical fish and 6 types species of sea turtle living in ancient coral gardens, relax on pristine secluded beaches and experience the incredible thrill of swimming with the world’s largest fish, the whale shark, out of Coral Bay and Exmouth.

 The Ningaloo region is approximately

-- 890 kilometres to Carnarvon or a 2-hr flight to Carnarvon airport with Skippers Aviation
+- 890 kilometres to Carnarvon or a 2-hr flight to Carnarvon airport with Skippers Aviation.

 - 1120 kilometres to Coral Bay and 1245 kilometres to Exmouth or a 90 minute flight to Learmonth airport with Qantas.